genmon/plaintextwiki/README.md

 Issues:

 * The text.html.markdown language grammar, and grammar to underline http-style URLs, should be included
 * Bundle needs to adhere to http://macromates.com/wiki/Bundles/StyleGuide
 * Grammar binds to a number of file extensions, but exports only '.txt'

 Changes
 -------

+2014-09-25:

+* Moved repo to GitHub
+* Removed the zipped bundle and the script to make the zip

 2007-06-10: